Alexander-Lucens/Alexander-Lucens/README.md

 * **🎓 At 42 Berlin:** I am preparing for my `rank_04` exam and have completed projects like `cub3d` (a 2.5D Raycasting engine) and `push_swap` (an algorithmic sorting challenge).
 * **🚀 At RS School:** I am intensively studying backend development.
 My current modules include `Simple CRUD API`, `Basic Testing`, `File Manager`, `GraphQL Basics`, and `Home Library Service`.
-* **🌱 My Next Goal:** After finishing my `rank_04` exam, I plan to "close the gestalt" by building a complete Full-Stack project (like my `task-pilot-app`) to connect my backend skills with a functional frontend and design.

 ---